-Key Stage 3 covers both Year 7 and Year 8.
+Key Stage 3 covers Years 7, 8 and 9.
 During KS3 students will have 6 English lessons over a two-week period, during which they have the opportunity to complete a literacy-based lesson in our library.
 To reflect the linear examination courses in Key Stage 4, the material is studied on an ongoing cycle with a focus placed on testing and re-testing to aid the development of long-term memory and mastery of both the skills and knowledge required.
 This curriculum structure aims to: improve student retention of knowledge, build student confidence ahead of assessments and give a clear and consistent routine to lessons.
 Links are made between literary texts and language texts in order to support students in developing their understanding and being able to make a connection within their learning.

 - reading a wide range of fiction and non-fiction, including whole books, short stories, poems and plays in a variety of genres, historical periods, forms and authors; high-quality works from both pre-1914 and contemporary English literature; Shakespeare and seminal world literature